TryGhost/Zapier/README.md

 ## Local Testing

-- `zapier test` will run the tests, you _have_ to be running Node 12
+- `zapier test` will run the tests
 - `zapier test --debug` will test and output request and response logs

 ## Deploying